 Rebase the new branch (

-.
-Assuming that the latest changes does not affect my own changes, rebasing now frommain
+feature2) frommain.
+Assuming that the latest changes does not affect my own changes, rebasing now frommainshould Succeed.

 Note